 Zurvanism: This sect of Zoroastrianism emerged during the Sassanian Empire and viewed Zorvan as the ultimate source of all things, transcending the dualistic nature of traditional Zoroastrianism.

 Zurvanism offered a different perspective on the nature of the universe, emphasizing the role of time and fate in shaping human destiny.
-Although it eventually declined, Zurvanism left a lasting impact on Zoroastrian thought and influenced later philosophical and religious developments.
+Although it eventually declined and remains among the less famous Persian myths, Zurvanism impacted Zoroastrianism and influenced later philosophical and religious developments.

 Zorvan is often depicted as a winged, lion-headed figure, symbolizing his dominion over time and fate.
-This imagery reflects his power and authority, as well as his connection to both the celestial and earthly realms.
-The lion, a symbol of strength and courage, underscores Zorvan’s role as a powerful deity who governs the flow of time and the unfolding of events.
+This imagery reflects his power, authority, and connection to the celestial and earthly realms.
+The lion, a symbol of strength and courage, underscores Zorvan’s role as one of the most powerful Persian deities who govern time flow and unfolding events.

 Rashnu, the Divine Judge

-Rašnu, also known as Rašn, is a lesser deity in ancient Iranian mythology, revered as the divine Judge.
+Rašnu, also known as Rašn, is one of the lesser Persian mythology gods, revered as the divine Judge.
 His name is derived from the verb “raz-” meaning “to move in a straight line” or “to direct,” symbolizing justice and righteousness.
 Rašnu’s epithet, “razišta,” translates to “the straightest” or “most just,” highlighting his role in upholding justice.

 In Zoroastrianism, Rašnu plays a central role in the judgment of souls.
 Rashnu is closely associated with Mithra, the god of covenants and treaties, and Sraosha, the female Zoroastrian deity of justice and righteousness.
 Their triad is the tribunal of the dead, who judge the soul at the Chinvat Bridge.